 ❌ The free version is limited to manual analyses.

-3. WAVE: Rapid Visual Analysis to Detect Accessibility Errors
+3. WAVE: Rapid Visual Analysis for Detecting Accessibility Errors

-WAVE is one of the best-known tools for performing a quick visual analysis of website accessibility.
+WAVE is one of the most renowned tools for conducting a rapid visual analysis of website accessibility.

-Accessible directly through a browser extension or online, the tool identifies accessibility errors while overlaying annotations on the analyzed page.
+Accessible directly via a browser extension or online, the tool identifies accessibility errors while overlaying annotations on the analyzed page.

 Key Benefits